jaypsingh/buggycode/README.md

 # BuggyCode
-# This is a HelloWorld program and my first comitt to Github
+# This is a HelloWorld program and my first commit to Github